 - Consider winter fuel additives.
 These additives lower the “Cold Filter Plugging Point” to prevent the fuel from freezing and gelling in the engine and tank.
 The key is to add the additives at slightly warmer temperatures — ideally right after filling with #1 diesel — so that the fuel and additives can mix properly.
 Make sure that you choose an additive with a rating of at least 10 degrees lower than the cold temperature you expect to experience.
 Most importantly, do not add additives to fuel that has already been “winterized”, because different additives can be incompatible and undo benefits.

 - Regularly change the oil.
-Fresh, high-grade oil keeps parts lubricated and aligned, but also have an effect on ignition time.
+Fresh, high-grade oil keeps parts lubricated and aligned, but also has an effect on ignition time.
 Older, thicker oil actually makes an engine two or three times harder to start at 0 degrees and lower.
-By keeping up with your oil changes on your diesel truck, you will benefit from improved performance throughout the year, not just the wintertime.
+By keeping up with the oil changes on your diesel truck, you will benefit from improved performance throughout the year, not just in the wintertime.

 - Warm up the oil.
 You can heat the oil within the crankcase with a heated dipstick that plugs into an outlet.
 If you are careful and desperate, you could, as some drivers have reported, plug in a hair dryer with a long extension cord, put the nozzle into the air inlet duct, and gently warm up.